The Ultimate Pecan Pie Recipe (with Chocolate!!)

 To make the chocolate pecan pie filling, simply whisk together all the ingredients in a bowl.
 Pour the pecan pie filling into the prepped pie crust, then bake the pie for about an hour, or until the edges are golden and the middle is set.

-You can!
-Once fully cooled, wrap the pecan pie tightly in plastic wrap and then freeze for up to 3 months.
-To thaw, place it in the fridge overnight.
-You can also gently reheat pecan pie in a warm oven (it only needs 15 to 20 minutes to heat through).
+Once fully cooled, wrap the pecan pie tightly in plastic wrap, then freeze for up to 3 months.
+To thaw, place the pie in the fridge overnight.
+You can also gently reheat pecan pie at 325°F for 15-20 minutes, just enough to heat through.

 - Use very cold ingredients!
 If making the pie crust yourself, it’s important that your ingredients are all as cold as possible.
 If the butter or shortening is too warm when you make the pie dough, your pie crust won’t turn out nice and flaky.